interest-protocol/suitears/design-rules.md

   }
   ```

-- **In admin gated functions, the first parameter should be the capability.
+- **In admin-gated functions, the first parameter should be the capability.
 It helps the autocomplete with user types.**

   ```Move
   module suitears::social_network {